Not ‘sort of’ or ‘just about’… I want to know exactly!

 - Try to keep the dough at a stable temperature.
 We sometimes put a bowl of dough on top of the Rofco oven covered with a tea towel and on top of a folded towel.
 Also a preheated and switched off oven to about 30ºC (use a thermometer to measure the inside temperature as your dial on the oven will probably not be very helpful) will work great.

 - Some people build their own proofing cabinet, using an old refrigerator or kitchen cabinet.
-With the help of a 40W or 100W light bulb on the bottom of the cabinet (heat rises from bottom to top!) you can easily heat the inside of your cabinet.
+With the help of a 40W or 100W light bulb on the bottom of the cabinet (warm air rises from bottom to top!) you can easily heat the inside of your cabinet.
 You can use a simple mechanical thermostat to switch the bulb on and off to control the temperature.

-- When you do not have the means to control the environment temperature of your dough, in summer you can make your dough a few degrees colder and in winter a bit hotter to compensate for the rise or decline in temperature.
+- When you do not have the means to control the environment temperature of your dough, in summer you can make your dough a few degrees colder and in winter a bit warmer to compensate for the rise or decline in temperature.

 Want to learn more on calculating the right water temperature?